 Monument Valley Visitor Center.
-The handsome Monument Valley Visitor Center contains an extensive crafts shop and exhibits devoted to ancient and modern Native American history, including a display on the World War II Navajo Code Talkers.
+The handsome center contains an extensive crafts shop and exhibits devoted to ancient and modern Native American history, including a display on the World War II Navajo Code Talkers.
 Most of the independent guided group tours, which leave from the center, use enclosed vans and charge about $75 per person for 2½ to 3 hours; private tours are also often available, starting around $150 for up to two people.
 You can generally find Navajo guides—who will escort you to places that you are not allowed to visit on your own—in the center or at the booths in the parking lot.
-It adjoins the stunning View Hotel, which sits on a gradual rise overlooking the valley and its magnificent red-rock monoliths, with big-sky views in every direction.
-The park also has a campground typically open from May through September, although it was closed for construction through much of 2013; call ahead to make sure it has reopened.
-Off U.S. 163, 24 miles north of Kayenta, Monument Valley Tribal Park, 84536.
-435/727–5874. www.navajonationparks.org. $5.
+It adjoins the stunning View Hotel (and restaurant), which sits on a gradual rise overlooking the valley and its magnificent red-rock monoliths, with big-sky views in every direction.
+Monument Valley Rd., off U.S. 163, just north of AZ/UT border, 24 miles north of Kayenta, Monument Valley Tribal Park, 84536.
+435/727–5874. www.navajonationparks.org. $5 (tours extra).
 May–Sept., daily 6 am–8 pm; Oct.–Apr., daily 8–5.

 - Address: Monument Valley Rd., off U.S. 163, just north of AZ/UT border, Monument Valley, UT, 84536 | Map It